stereolabs/zed-ros2-description/README.md

 ros2 launch zed_description zed_viz.launch.py camera_model:=<camera_model>
 ```

-where `camera_model` can be one of 'zed', 'zedm', 'zed2', 'zed2i', 'zedx', 'zedxm', 'zedxhdrmini', 'zedxhdr', 'zedxhdrmax','zedxonegs','zedxone4k','zedxonehdr'.
+where `camera_model` can be one of 'zed', 'zedm', 'zed2', 'zed2i', 'zedx', 'zedxm', 'zedxnano', 'zedxhdrmini', 'zedxhdr', 'zedxhdrmax','zedxonegs', 'zedxones', 'zedxone4k','zedxonehdr'.

 > :pushpin: **Note**: This command must be used only to debug the correct URDF behaviors.
 It does not start a working ZED node.